+"ACD"

-"ACD" means Valu-Trac Investment Management Limited, the authorised corporate director of the Company.
+Valu-Trac Investment Management Limited, the authorised corporate director of the Company.

+"ACD Agreement"

-"ACD Agreement" means an agreement between the Company and the ACD.
+an agreement between the Company and the ACD.

+"Approved Bank"

-"Approved Bank" means (in relation to a bank account opened by the Company):
+(in relation to a bank account opened by the Company):

-- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a credit institution established in an EEA State other than in the United Kingdom and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (iv) a bank supervised by the South African Reserve Bank;
+- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (iv) a bank supervised by the South African Reserve Bank;